vabrador/godot-behbeh-trees/readme.md

 ## Why?
 I like being able to edit and author trees visually.
 I couldn't find a Behavior Tree solution for Godot 4 that used GraphEdit.

+| [Behave](https://github.com/bitbrain/beehave) is very good.
+And more stable.
+Maybe use it instead of this right now?

 ## TLDR
 - Please evaluate in isolation first.
 Tool has only recently stabilized and may have dragons lurking.